erroronline1/qualitymanagement/readme.md

 * the assistant is built using js-ecmascript 5 on purpose because of required compatibility to ms ie11. unfortunately this still is the default browser to date in many companies. the css is not compatible to previous versions of ie
 * the assistant is designed to handle multiple language support, comes with english and german and can be extended as desired. extend the lang-objects in every module, the config-file and register the languages in this config-file to make them available.
 * the core-object provides readable function-calls and globally usable variables. general configuration takes place in config/config.js. this file contains a variable that extents the core-object with global variables and commonly uses language-bricks.
-* built-in core-functions provide a search-function that has multi-word and fuzzy-search handling, language-handler, script-import, cookie-handler, repetitive design passtern implementation (icons, inputs, etc.) and some more. get access or extend these functions with `core.function.FUNCTIONNAME`, global variables with `core.var.VARNAME`. i recommend this pattern to modules as well, defining a module-object with `module.function.FUNCTIONNAME` and `module.var.VARNAME`. the handler for multi-language-support of the application  (`core.function.lang()`) makes built-in automated use of this pattern.
+* built-in core-functions provide a search-function that has multi-word and fuzzy-search handling, language-handler, script-import, local-storage- or cookie-handler, repetitive design passtern implementation (icons, inputs, etc.) and some more. get access or extend these functions with `core.function.FUNCTIONNAME`, global variables with `core.var.VARNAME`. i recommend this pattern to modules as well, defining a module-object with `module.function.FUNCTIONNAME` and `module.var.VARNAME`. the handler for multi-language-support of the application  (`core.function.lang()`) makes built-in automated use of this pattern.
 * data files are stored in a different folder hoping that changes to the backend don't mess up data that might be accessed through different persons than the maintainer of the application
 * users can be informed about changes using the changelog in config/user_information.js. add your own changes and the information will popup automatically on start
 * since most of my colleagues don't mind messing around to learn something, there is a short-tip function whose entries can be extended in accordance to your modules
-* settings will be stored in local cookies so everything depends on the local machine in addition to user login. if the browsers history is cleaned on exit all setting will be gone as well. there is an issue with cookie storage of local sites in chrome so this might be taken into consideration while selecting a suitable browser to handle the assistant
+* settings will be stored in local storage or cookies (depending on browser support) so everything depends on the local machine in addition to user login. in case everything is stored with cookies if the browsers history is cleaned on exit all setting will be gone as well. the storage method handles local-storage support with cookies as a fallback. this means there is finally support for chrome with an issue with cookie storage of local sites as well as ie11 without local storage

 *be aware that there are dependencies between the assistants datafiles, their objects and handling, and the documents vba and table-structure. it might become neccessary to change things on both sides.*